LeonelF/Limnoria-Plugins/LastFM/README.md

-Last.fm client (Forke from Pedro de Oliveira) does not use pyLast library
+Last.fm client (Forked from Pedro de Oliveira) does not use pyLast library

 Dont forget to: